Canadian Seafood Boycott

 Their income from selling seal pelts is a small fraction of their total income, typically no more than 5%.
 If they did not kill seals, they would continue to receive their unemployment compensation, money that the Canadian government provides fishermen during their off-seasons.

-In the United States (as well as Mexico and the countries of the Eurpean Union), seal fur and other seal products cannot be imported.
-They are illegal in the U.S thanks to the Marine Mammal Protection Act.
-Seal pelts are sold mostly in Asia and non-EU countries in Europe, such as Norway and Russia.
-For this reason, Harpseals.org does not focus on eliminating demand for seal products.
+In the United States (as well as Russia, Taiwan, Mexico and the countries of the Eurpean Union), seal fur and other seal products cannot be imported.
+They are illegal in the U.S. thanks to the Marine Mammal Protection Act.
+Seal pelts are sold mostly in Asia and non-EU countries in Europe, such as Norway and Turkey.

 Others fishing companies support sealing because they still believe that they'll catch more fish if they kill off the seals.
 This is not supported by the scientific evidence.
 To the contrary, the evidence shows that seals are an integral part of a healthy ecosystem.

 What about those Canadian seafood companies that don't actively lobby for the seal hunt?
-They either quietly support the massacres or are too timid to challenge government policies.
+They either quietly support the massacres or refuse to challenge government policies.
 This boycott will encourage all Canadian fishing companies to demand an end to the seal hunt.

 Officials from the Department of Fisheries and Oceans in Canada have said, in meetings with animal protection organizations, that the annual seal massacre will not end until the Canadian fishing industry wants it to end.
 Joining the Canadian seafood boycott puts pressure on this industry to end its support for the slaughter.